joelouthan/Theologicus/src/doctrine-christ-saves/04-the-love-of-god.md

 >Galatians 3:10 For all who rely on the works of the law are under a curse, because it is written: Everyone who does not do everything written in the book of the law is cursed.

 Wretched man that I am!
 A wretched woman that she was!
-She did sinned.
+She did sin.
 I will sin.
 That same sin that I have been forgiven of, I will do.
 Will there be condemnation in my future?

 We cannot speculate on the adulteress — what sins she committed.
 But I will tell you this: I know that I know she had the Holy Spirit dwelling in her because God the Father had mercy on her, forgave her, and made his home in her.
 I know this because the Son of God, who is God, did not condemn her but died for her in her place for her sin.